Elizabeth Robbins Stone: Later years

 On her 81st birthday, four generations of her family attend a party held in her honor where she danced until 5 a.m. and then went home to make breakfast for everyone; She danced until she was 86 years of age.

 In 1885, when Stone was about 84 years of age, the Fort Collins Courier reporter described her: "She walks erect, reads a great deal, and talks sensibly.
 She curls her hair, wears her watch and chain, and dresses up for the afternoons as if she were yet a belle.
 In fact, she is a belle."
 An advocate for women's right to vote, she cast her first vote at age 93, one year after Colorado women were granted the right to vote.

-In 1894 the Fort Collins Express identified six living children: Mr. W.I.
+In 1894, the Fort Collins Express identified six living children: Mr. W.I.
 Robins, Mr. Dewitt C. Robbins, Mr. James M. Robbins, Mrs. Lucy Fallis, Mrs. Theodoria Van Brunt and Mrs. Ellen Ray.

-Stone died on December 4, 1895.
+Stone died on December 4, 1895, aged 94.
 Her funeral was officiated by ministers of Presbyterian, Methodist, Episcopalian and Baptist churches.
 In her honor, all of the town's businesses were closed for two hours.
 As she was interred the firehouse bell rang 94 times, once for each year of her life.
 Stone is buried at the Grandview Cemetery in Fort Collins.
 Her grave has a granite marker.
 When the cemetery was created in 1873, six graves from the Camp Collins post cemetery were moved to the Grandview Cemetery, one of which may have been her husband, Lewis Stone, who was buried at the camp.

 The only remaining building associated with Camp Collins is "Auntie" Stone's cabin, now located at the Heritage Center at the Fort Collins Museum in downtown Fort Collins.
 She was inducted into the Colorado Women's Hall of Fame in 1988.
 In 1991, "Auntie Stone Street" in southwest Fort Collins was named in her honor, "the founding mother" of Fort Collins.